netpack/PhotoMagnum/README.md

 #PhotoMagnum Script for Photographers

 PhotoMagnum is a script designed to assist photographers renaming selected files on MacOS using the Magnum Unique Numbering System.
+It can keep track of the foto number sequence in a story.

+When files are selected, the script will look for files in the folder that already belong to a story and start sequencing photos acordingly.

 The script must be added to Automator and can be used by selecting a group of files and right-clicking to open the context menu.